swapnil94pardeshi/Power-BI/Global_terrorism_report/README.md

 imonth
 This field contains the number of the month in which the incident occurred. iday
-This field contains the numeric day of the month on which the incident occurred.
+This field contains the numeric day of the month on which the incident occurred..